 You’ve decided to move to Hawaii, and when you start thinking about it, realize you’ll need to bring your pet with you.
 Now what?
 Where do you begin?
 For starters, it is important to know what animals are allowed in Hawaii, what animals are prohibited, and what the rules are for bringing them, so you can make the process as easy and stress-free as possible for both you and your pet.
 By law, all pets coming into Hawaii must meet the requirements for the pet quarantine program.

-Pet owners have 3 options for bringing a pet to Hawaii:
+As of August 31, 2018, pet owners have 3 options for bringing a pet to Hawaii:

 1. Direct Airport Release